josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ### Testing the user interfaces

-When I started working on this small project I knew than there was going to be a lot of testing.
+When I started working on this small project I knew that there was going to be a lot of testing.
 What I wasn't sure was how I would be able to test the TUI.

 I figured at least two ways with Textual: